A walkthrough of how to use file a paper claim using AngelTrack

 That said, hand-editing of the.PDFs should be considered a last resort: because your changes will not be saved in AngelTrack, they will be lost if the .PDF is generated again.
 So if something in the generated .PDF is incorrect, correct it on AngelTrack's Coding page wherever possible.
 That way it will be saved in AngelTrack where it is safe, and no conflict will appear if the records are later audited.

 CMS (Medicare) no longer uses box 24C ("EMG") for any purpose because the service code itself already indicates whether or not the service was emergent.
-In other words, a carrier already knows that a BLS call is emergent because it is claimed as A0429 (BLS emergent) rather than A0428 (BLS non-emergent).
+In other words, a carrier already knows whether a BLS call is emergent because it will be claimed as A0429 (BLS emergent) rather than A0428 (BLS non-emergent).

 A small number of non-compliant carriers still require box 24C, so AngelTrack will place an 'X' into the box whenever you are claiming an emergent code: A0429, A0427, A0430, A0431, A0433, A0434, or A0225.

 Unfortunately, there is no consensus among carriers on what should be typed into box 24C.
 Some want an 'X', others want a 'Y', still, others want '1' or '2' or '3' indicating the code level of the ambulance response.
-As a result, you must manually edit box 24C when filing paper claims against these carriers.
+As a result, you may need to manually edit box 24C when filing paper claims against these carriers.

 Six-line addresses in box 32